qlaxd/hr-agent/docs/PRD.md

 - A single-page application experience to avoid unnecessary page loads and navigation.

 ## 6. Narrative
-Anna is a Talent Consultant at KIBT Solutions who needs to quickly find the best candidates for a new Senior Java Developer role.
+Anna is a Talent Consultant at KIBIT Solutions who needs to quickly find the best candidates for a new Senior Java Developer role.
 Previously, she had to manually search through dozens of folders and CVs in Google Workspace, which was slow and tedious.
 She now opens this tool, pastes the job description into the search box, and within seconds gets a ranked list of the top 5 candidates from their database, complete with a relevance score and a summary for each.
 She then uses the helpdesk feature to ask, "How many of these have experience with cloud platforms?" and gets an instant answer.
 This tool allows her to identify the most promising candidates in minutes instead of hours, significantly speeding up her workflow and improving the quality of her submissions.

 ## 7. Success metrics
 ### 7.1.
 User-centric metrics